EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-09-26-deploy-rails-nginx-puma-to-ec2-with-ubuntu.md

 bundle install
 {% endhighlight %}

-Generate the necessary configuration files.
+From your apps local root directory generate the necessary configuration files.
 {% highlight bash %}
 bundle exec cap install
 {% endhighlight %}

-This will generate a Capfile.
+This command will generate three files **Capfile**, **config/deploy.rb** and **config/production.rb**.

+Edit the Capfile to look like this:
 {% highlight conf %}
 # Capfile
 # Load DSL and set up stages